Admission and New Students

 When you meet with your pro tem adviser, he or she will complete the Program of Studies Worksheet with you.
 It is not necessary to identify all courses in your program before you begin, but completing this form is an important first step in getting started with your studies.
 You can complete the top half of the form before meeting with your adviser.
 A copy of the signed worksheet should be provided to you by your adviser and the original will be placed in your file.

-Each September EDST holds an all-day orientation for new students to the department and then a refresher orientation in January.
-All newly admitted students will be notified of the date, time and location of the orientation.
+Each September EDST holds an all-day orientation for new students to the department.
+All newly admitted students would be notified of the date, time and location of the orientation.
 The orientation presents an overview of the department, introduces people in various administrative and academic roles, provides an opportunity to meet other students in your program, and to get answers to your questions.
 All incoming students will be sent email notifications of the schedule for orientations, so please be sure that we have a current email address for you.

 If you are an international student, you will find a great deal of useful information at the Student Services Website.
 Here you can download a Pre-Arrival Guide, the detailed International Student Handbook, the Grad Guide, and get additional on-campus resources.
 This site also has information on the International Student Orientation (highly recommended for all incoming international students) and the services, programs and events at International House.
 International Student Advisers at International House can provide information about visas, immigration and employment, medical insurance, and your cultural transition to Canada and UBC.